Statement on Access to Home Care Service Delivery

 The Canada Health Act

 The Board of Directors of Home Care Ontario endorses the principles of the Canada Health Act and confirms the values of the Canadian health care system.
 This system enables a range of essential health care services available to all citizens of Canada on the basis of need, not ability to pay.
 The Canada Health Act recognizes home care as an element in the category of “extended health services and, as such, it is not an insured health service to which the principles of the Act apply.
-Each province and territory has a unique system of home care delivery that is publicly funded, administered and delivered by both the public system and private sector organizations.
+Each province and territory has a unique system of home care delivery that is publicly funded, administered and delivered by both the public system and family-funded sector organizations.

 Home care established in 1970

 In Ontario, home care was formally established in 1970 and is considered to be a critical component of the formal health care system.
 Since establishment, the home care system has gone through a number of changes, evolving and maturing to the comprehensive program of today.
-Home Care Ontario supports the unique system of home care delivery in Ontario that is publicly funded and administered; and, delivered by service provider organizations, both broader public sector and private sector.
+Home Care Ontario supports the unique system of home care delivery in Ontario that is publicly funded and administered; and, delivered by service provider organizations, both broader public sector and family-funded sector.